edittxt

 Why doesn't it rewrite the stock phrases for me?

-Rewriting requires judgment about your meaning and voice, and doing it automatically would need an AI model — which would defeat the point.
+Rewriting requires judgment about your meaning and voice, and doing it automatically would need an AI model.
+That would defeat the point.
 The tool shows you exactly where the clichés are; replacing them in your own words is what actually makes the text yours.

 Related tools